 Then email it to your boss and HR department, but always double-check if your company has specific procedures for submitting your resignation.

 When it's time to move on from your job, writing a formal resignation email is an essential step in the process.
 A well-crafted resignation email ensures that you leave on good terms and maintain professionalism throughout the transition.
-Follow these steps to write an effective resignation email:
+Follow these steps to write an effective resignation email sample that maintains professionalism and leaves a positive impression.

 If you are delivering your resignation in person, follow these additional steps: